Muhammad-Adil-code/ML-libraries-Creavota/README.md

 # ML-libraries-Creavota

-This is my second assignment at CREAVOTA.
+This is my second assignment at CREAVOTA. and